The Copenhagen Neuroaesthetic Conference

 Wow!
 I am not a computer person.
 I have a blog because I couldn't figure out web sites.
 I left the blog alone, not because I wasn't doing anything, I just couldn't figure out how to post links...until now(I walk away when I get aggravated)... and then I briefly lost the ability to type in English.

-new bridge growing between art and science.
+Jonah Lehrer, a writer for my favorite magazine, SEED, spoke about his book, "How We Decide".
+It is his writing that hooked me into all of the new science.
+I've posted an article that introduced me to the new bridge growing between art and science.
 Neuroaesthetics is the study of the biological need for art making/viewing.
 Much like someone studying psychiatry to fix themselves, I am reading up on neuroaesthetics to find the root of my own "affliction".